ubiquity/rpc-handler/README.md

 - Basic operations (like `eth_call` for token symbol) work reliably by using any responsive RPC
 - Permit2-related operations only use RPCs with exact bytecode match
 - Performance is optimized by selecting the fastest RPC within each priority level.
-- Maximum availability through iterative fallback across the entire ranked list of usable RPCs.
+- Maximum availability through iterative fallback across the entire ranked list of usable RPCs, **including skipping RPCs that have recently failed during runtime** (within the `runtimeFailureCooldownMs`).
 - Load distribution across RPCs for concurrent requests via round-robin starting point selection.

 Note: For browser usage, the effectiveness relies on the `rpc-whitelist.json` containing RPCs with permissive CORS headers.
 The library will filter out non-CORS-friendly RPCs during latency testing.